 While I was thinking about which character got the least amount of development, I couldn't help but think of Margaret, Igor's assistant in the Velvet Room.
 In the original game, she maintains your Persona compendium and crushes on the main character while giving him useful advice and generally does most of the talking in the Velvet Room; in the anime, she tells Yu that he's unlocked another Arcana, and says she can't wait to see what others he unlocks.
 And that's it.
 While that's bad enough, as I've said before, the other named characters only get marginally more onscreen development than Margaret does.
 It's just shameful.

-And just to put the toilet-fudge frosting on the cake, that 'crisp artwork' I mentioned earlier is done a terrible injustice by the animation, which is often very choppy and inconsistent.
+And just to put the toilet-fudge frosting on this fecal fudge cake, that 'crisp artwork' I mentioned earlier is done a terrible injustice by the animation, which is often very choppy and inconsistent.
 Characters' faces will warp drastically as the camera sweeps, movements are sudden and inhuman, and there's a real lack of in-between work.
 P4A is simultaneously pleasing and painful to look at.
 I can tell what they were trying for--a hyper-stylized action aesthetic that GAINAX has perfected over their 25+ year history, but it's imitated poorly here, looking cheap rather than mind-blowing.

 In the end, my dream of a perfect Persona 4 adaptation was trampled into dust.
 Sure, the story came through almost intact, but it came at the cost of the characters' humanity, robbing them of their subtleties and background.
 Because of the sheer length of the game, I was hoping for at least 52 episodes to cover all of it, but apparently someone higher up the ranks decided 10 hours was enough to cover a 50-hour story.
 Don't even try to substitute playing the actual game with this tripe--this cynical cash grab isn't even remotely the same as playing one of the best JRPGs ever made.

 Final Score: 5.5 out of 10.
 Persona 4 - The Animation could have easily been the best video game adaptation ever made, but misguided direction and executive meddling hamstrung it before the gates were opened.